dis-sg/dis-sg.github.io/_posts/2023-10-29-Ngee-Ann-Poly-rebrand.md

 " target="_blank">new profile picture</a>.
 Over a thousand people have signed an <a href="https://www.change.org/p/oppose-changes-to-ngee-ann-polytechnic-s-emblem" target="_blank">online petition</a> to bring back the old logo, with the organiser citing a “lack of thorough consultation with relevant stakeholders including alumni, students, and faculty”.

 <h2>A Crest in Name Only</h2>
-Firstly, kudos to NP for having a <a href="https://www.np.edu.sg/corporate-logo" target="_blank">brand identity page</a>, unlike a certain university  that recently unveiled its logo.
+Firstly, kudos to NP for having a <a href="https://www.np.edu.sg/corporate-logo" target="_blank">brand identity page</a>, unlike a <a href="https://dis-sg.github.io/UAS-branding/" target="_blank">certain university</a> that recently unveiled its logo.
 It shows that NP cares about its brand identity and believes in its visual symbolism, which should be a basic requirement for any brand.

 NP’s new logomark sheds almost all of its old look except for the crest-shaped body which now houses the np symbol.